ho3khaleghi/ho3-mineral-water/README.md

 ![Quality Steps](https://github.com/ho3khaleghi/ho3-mineral-water/blob/main/assets/screenshots/quality-steps.png)

--__Contact Us page details__
+- __Contact Us page details__

-    -You have access to the address, phone number, fax, and email of the company in this page.
+  - You have access to the address, phone number, fax, and email of the company in this page.

-    -There is a form that gives you the opportunity to send us a message and even asks for purchase the big amount and have a branch in you area.
+  - There is a form that gives you the opportunity to send us a message and even asks for purchase the big amount and have a branch in you area.

 ![Contact Us](https://github.com/ho3khaleghi/ho3-mineral-water/blob/main/assets/screenshots/contact-page.png)